Perpetual Equity Investment Announces NTA Backing for August 2025 - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

 Perpetual Equity Investment Co.
-Ltd. ( (AU:PIC) ) just unveiled an announcement.
+Ltd. ( (AU:PIC) ) has shared an announcement.

-Perpetual Equity Investment Company Limited announced its Net Tangible Asset (NTA) backing per share as of August 4, 2025, with a pre-tax value of $1.295 and a post-tax value of $1.260.
-This announcement provides stakeholders with insights into the company’s financial health and asset valuation, which are crucial for assessing investment potential and market positioning.
+Perpetual Equity Investment Company Limited announced its Net Tangible Asset (NTA) backing per share as of August 5, 2025.
+The NTA before tax was $1.310, and after tax, it was $1.274.
+These figures are unaudited and approximate, reflecting provisions for deferred tax on unrealized gains and losses in the company’s investment portfolio.
+This announcement provides stakeholders with insights into the company’s financial standing, which may influence investment decisions.

 More about Perpetual Equity Investment Co.
 Ltd.

-Perpetual Equity Investment Company Limited operates in the financial services industry, focusing on investment management.
-The company primarily offers investment opportunities through its equity investment portfolio, targeting both individual and institutional investors.
+Perpetual Equity Investment Company Limited operates in the financial industry, focusing on investment management services.
+The company is managed by Perpetual Investment Management Limited and is part of the Perpetual Group, which includes Perpetual Limited and its subsidiaries.

 Average Trading Volume: 273,094